SilkRose/Pony/stories/scrap-story/scrap-story.md

 Her cutie mark was a pulley and a gear connected by a belt.
 She got it when she designed a rudimentary transmission for a wooden cart she built with her father.
 Ever since she had gotten it, she hadn't stopped making things.
 She had the most experience with wagons, since she used them so much for scrap metal, but she also made her own jacks and jack stands, wheels, and was even dabbling in making proper brakes for her wagons to make them safer.

 She got to the edge of the town proper and started her route in full.
-[OMITTING THE DEFINITE ARTICLE WOULD ALSO BE LEGAL.]
 Going to the nearest alleyway behind a row of houses, she started down it, looking for trash cans.
 Usually, she didn't look in the trash cans themselves, because ponies would put metal and other larger objects beside the cans.

 Making it past six houses without any cans out and seven houses with cans but no metal, she found a house with a score.
 Stopping at that house, she saw a stack of metal buckets.
 Picking them up in her magic, she examined them.
 They all had rust, and most of them also had holes in the bottom.
 She levitated them backward and placed them in the corner of her wagon before moving on.